sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 For both Nash and Nash-Cournot games, we developed formulations of the game (i.e., the set of interrelated optimisation problems and the coupling constraint) and the corresponding mixed complementarity problem (i.e., the KKT conditions of the decision problems of the involved actors and the coupling constraint).
 We discussed how we can determine the equilibria in such games, focusing on equivalent optimisation problems.
 For the Nash game, we showed that the equivalent optimisation problem is a maximization of social welfare.
 We also obtained an equivalent optimisation problem for the Nash-Cournot game.

 These games allow making relationships and interactions between market agents explicit.
-In complex cases, for which the formulation of an optimisation problem is non-trivial, MCPs offer a more intuitive way of formalizing problems.
+When the formulation of an optimisation problem is non-trivial, MCPs offer a more intuitive way of formalizing problems.

 ## References